 Hypergrowth at Aurora Solar: Series A – Series C

 I joined Aurora Solar in 2019 as a founding product manager.
-Over 2.5 years I had the opportunity to influence product management across the company.
-We navigated hypergrowth and executed a multi-year platform rebuild to take the company from Series A to Series C1.
+Over 2.5 years I made company-wide impact navigating hypergrowth and executing a multi-year platform rebuild1.

 The company today has captured the majority of the US market for residential and commercial solar software, has a Series D valuation of $4b, 600+ employees and continues its expansion globally.